PRIVATE DOG

 February is known for love, not that you need a special reason to flourish adoration on your four-legged loved one(s).

-To me it’s no coincidence that this month is also National Spay/Neuter Awareness Month, and thus the perfect time to consider having your dog or cat spayed/neutered if they are not yet already.
+To me, it’s no coincidence that this month is also National Spay/Neuter Awareness Month, and thus the perfect time to consider having your dog or cat spayed/neutered if they are not yet already.

 Why not show your dog your love by helping them live a happy, healthier life while also preventing increasing the homeless animal population?